Guide to Gwinnett

 Neat and Noteworthy Tours in Gwinnett

 There's no shortage of fun, unique things to do in Gwinnett.
-In this post, we'll give you the rundown for seven one-of-a-kind tours you can partake in.
+In this post, we'll give you the rundown for seven one-of-a-kind Gwinnett tours you can partake in.

-Hosted by yours truly, the Seoul of the South tour gives you a chance to immerse yourself in another culture.
-You'll dine at four Korean eateries (come hungry) and learn all about Korean culture in Gwinnett from our host, Korean-native, Sarah Park.
+Hosted by yours truly, the Seoul of the South tour gives you a chance to immerse yourself in Korean food culture.
+You'll dine at four Korean eateries (come hungry) and learn all about Korean culture in Korea and Gwinnett from our host, Korean-native, Sarah Park.

 The BAPS Mandir (temple) is sort of indescribable.
-Hand-carved stone was assembled by volunteers to construct this stunning site.
+Hand-carved stone was assembled to construct this stunning site.
 Guests are welcome from 9am to 6pm daily, and you can pay $5 for an audio tour.
 See our know-before-you-go guide.
 Please check the website for changes and/or closings due to COVID.